Harshal0902/HackUNT2022/README.md

 - React.Js: For the frontend
 - Node.Js ans Express.Js: For the backend
+- AssemblyAI: For the spech to text
+- Hedera: For smart contract
 - Tailwind CSS: For the styling

 ## 💼 RESPEC Challenge